Sand, sunshine, surfing, and scholarships in Florida attract many college students to America’s third most populous state.

 18. Sarah E. Huneycutt Scholarship

-Valued at $3,000 per year, the Sarah E. Huneycutt Scholarship is administered by the Florida State Golf Association (FSGA) to support female high school seniors statewide who exhibit great interest and talent for golf but haven’t received a collegiate golf scholarship.
-Scholars must reside in Florida, have U.S. citizenship, possess a minimum GPA of 3.0, show high moral standard, demonstrate need for financial assistance, and take at least nine credits per semester.
+The Sarah E. Huneycutt Scholarship valued at $3,000 per year.
+It’s administered by the Florida State Golf Association.
+The scholarship supports female high school seniors statewide.
+They must exhibit great interest and talent for golf.
+They can’t have received another collegiate golf scholarship.
+The scholarship is for Florida high school graduates.
+Scholars must reside in Florida and have U.S. citizenship.
+They must have a 3.0 GPA.
+The must meet a high moral standard.
+They must demonstrate financial need.
+They must take at least 9 credits per semester.

 Contact